ccorp2002/Movecraft-CE-Untethered/README.md

 - New `ShipType.craft` Options.

 - Improved how movecraft goes about block-setting and sending the changes to nearby players.

+- Simplified/improved `sinkPercent` and  `overallSinkPercent` craft options.
+  >
+  > **sinkPercent** only applies to `flyBlocks`, like normal, however, `sinkPercent` now represents what percent of the flyBlock must be lost before it is to sink.
+  >
+  > **overallSinkPercent** applies to all blocks aboard the craft, and now represents what percent of the total block count must be lost before sinking.

 - Added back WASD Direct Control, use `/dc` to toggle it.